Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Get-AzureRmRecoveryServicesAsrStorageClassificationMapping.md

 PS C:\> $StorageClassificationMappings = Get-AzureRmRecoveryServicesAsrStorageClassificationMapping -StorageClassification $StorageClassification
 ```

-List all storage classification mappings in a given storage classification.
+List all storage classification mappings corresponding to the specified storage classification.

 ## PARAMETERS

 ### -Name
-Specifies the name of the storage classification mapping that this cmdlet gets.
+Specifies the name of the storage classification mapping to get.

 ```yaml
 Type: String